Nick Robinson (journalist): Early life

-Robinson was born in Macclesfield, Cheshire, on 5 October 1963, to a translator mother and a sales director father.
-His mother was born in Shanghai, to where her German-Jewish parents had fled during the 1930s.
-His father was of English background.
+Robinson was born in Macclesfield, Cheshire, England, on 5 October 1963, to a translator mother and a sales director father.
+His mother Evelyn (née Rosenberg) was born in Shanghai, where her German-Jewish parents had fled during the 1930s.
+His father, Colonel Desmond Robinson, was of English background.
 His parents first met at the University of Geneva in Switzerland, and married three months later.

 Robinson was interested in political journalism from the age of eight.
 He was privately educated at Cheadle Hulme School and then went to University College, Oxford, where he read philosophy, politics and economics.

 While travelling in Europe in 1982, he survived a car crash in Lille, France, in which the car, a two-door Volkswagen Beetle, exploded; his friends James Nelson and Will Redhead (son of Brian Redhead, an earlier presenter of Today on BBC Radio 4) were killed.
 Robinson was "severely burned", spent five weeks in hospital and had to defer his university place.
 Brian Redhead became Robinson's mentor, and later encouraged his career in political journalism, giving him a copy of Tony Benn's Arguments for Socialism for his birthday.
 However, Robinson's early political affiliations were to the right.

 Political activism

 Robinson was a founder-member of Macclesfield Young Conservatives (YC) and rose through the ranks, becoming Cheshire YC Chairman from 1982 to 1984 and became a key activist in the moderate-controlled North West Area organisation.
 Philip Pedley, as National YC Chairman, co-opted Robinson onto the YC National Advisory Committee in 1983 and appointed him National Campaign Director of Youth for Multilateral Disarmament.
 Robinson was elected National Vice Chairman from 1985 to 1987 and succeeded a fellow moderate, Richard Fuller, when Robinson was elected Chairman of the National Young Conservatives on the moderate ticket against strong right-wing opposition (1987–1988).

-At university he was President of the Oxford University Conservative Association in 1985.
+At university, he was President of the Oxford University Conservative Association in 1985.